ABigBright/vimcfg-private/README.md

 # vimcfg
-this is a customized vim config for my using vim to edit effectively
+This is a customized vim config for my using vim to edit effectively

 # how to use
-* make sure you have installed the vim 8.0+ in you computer.
+* Make sure you have installed the vim 8.0+ in you computer.

-* cp .vim directory and .vimrc files of this repository into your HOME dir of you computer.
+* Copy .vim directory and .vimrc files of this repository into your HOME dir of you computer.

-* open vim and type :PlugInstall ex cmd to install the plugin for vim, this maybe be some time
+* Open vim and type :PlugInstall ex cmd to install the plugins for vim, this maybe be some time

-* after finishing the step 3, you can have fun to use vim
+* After finishing the step 3, you can have fun to use vim

-* I just only test this vimcfg in my linux dist ubuntu.4
+* I just only test this vimcfg in my linux dist ubuntu.

 # screenshot
 * vim plug

 ![vim plug](https://github.com/ABigBright/vimcfg/blob/master/pic/plug_install.png)

 * vim panel

 ![vim panel](https://github.com/ABigBright/vimcfg/blob/master/pic/vim_panel.png)